- Instant Pot to the Rescue for your Keto Chuck Roast!

 Usually I just press the button that corresponds to the meat I’m cooking, but in this case with a large 3-pound roast, I needed to quickly Google a few other pressure cooker beef roast recipes to see if I needed a bit longer time.

 After finding a few with the right size roast from trusted sources like Hip Pressure Cooking and my friend Katie at Wellness Mama, I decided to nearly double the “meat/stew” button’s 35 minutes and use a natural pressure release to make Instant Pot beef barbecue.

 Usually you want to make sure food isn’t overcooked in the Instant Pot, but with this not-so-tender cut of meat, I wanted it literally falling apart and knew I couldn’t possibly pressure cook it too long.

 The recipe is adapted from my favorite slow cooker cookbook, Stacy Myers’ Crock On.

 - For added flavor, brown the roast first.
 (Totally optional, will add 10-15 minutes to the recipe.)
-Press "Saute" on the Instant Pot.
-When the display reads "Hot," add a Tbs. of cooking oil (coconut oil is a good choice) and let the roast sizzle a few minutes on each side.
-If you don't brown the roast, simply place it in the bottom of the IP.
+Press “Saute” on the Instant Pot.
+When the display reads “Hot,” add a Tbs. of cooking oil (coconut oil (use the code STEWARDSHIP for 10% off at that site!) is a good choice) and let the roast sizzle a few minutes on each side.
+If you don’t brown the roast, simply place it in the bottom of the IP.

-- In a 2-cup measuring cup, mix the tomato paste, mustard, onion, garlic powder, salt, pepper and ACV.
+- In a 2-cup measuring cup, mix the garlic powder, , pepper and ACV. , mustard, onion,

 - Add water to reach 2 cups total, stir, and pour over the roast.